dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 resurrection candidates and ghosts will be in main().
 These aggregates will be used for phase3 of the project to resurrect the threads.

-All arficat logs will be piped into the gitlab pipeline (/logs) from the mounted volume in the python container (/aws_EC2/logs) and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
+All arficact logs will be piped into the gitlab pipeline (/logs) from the mounted volume in the python container (/aws_EC2/logs) and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
 The process_registry will continue to be used at the per process level (multi-threading supported) internally, and these will be written to disk (/aws_EC2/logs) at the process level. main()  will now aggregate all the process_registry that are on disk as json into one registry so that it can be processed for statistics (success, failed, mssing, total) and also piped to the gitlab pipeline artifact logs.

+### artifact logs published to gitlab pipeline

 The artifact logs are listed below.
 Each run of the gitlab pipeline will produce these logs.
 Most of these logs are produced in main() now, with the process level registry logs being produced in resurrection_monitor_patch7c, and the main orchestration logging